Set Up Enterprise Sign-In using AD FS 3.0

 - In Specify Service Properties, specify the SSL Certificate created from the prerequisites.
 Set the Federation Service Name and Federation Service Display Name.

-- In Specify Service Account, select the account that AD FS will use.
+- In Specify Service Account, choose the account that AD FS will use.

-- Review the information in Pre-requisite Checks and click Configure.
+- Review the information in Pre-requisite Checks and select Configure.

 Establish Trust Relationship